mdrights/LiveSlak/README.txt

   * These module files are subsequently loop-mounted and then combined together into a single read-only directory structure using an "overlay mount".
 The overlayfs is relatively new; earlier Live distros have been using aufs and unionfs to achieve similar functionality, but those were not part of any stock kernel source and therefore custom kernels had to be compiled for such a Live distro.
   * This "overlay assembly" is the filesystem that will be booted as the filesystem of the Live OS.
   * On 'top' of this series of overlayed read-only filesystems, a writable filesystem is added by the "make_slackware_live.sh" script.
 This writable filesystem is used to store all the customizations to our distro that we want to be applied when Slackware Live boots up.
 See the next section for more detail.
-  * Note that when you boot the Live OS later on, another writable overlay will be used so capture any write operations performed by the OS.
+  * Note that when you boot the Live OS later on, another writable overlay will be used to capture any write operations performed by the OS.
 You will perceive the Live OS as a real OS that can write and remove files.
 That writable filesystem will be:
     * a RAM-based filesystem when the Live OS runs without persistence.
     * a directory or a loop-mounted container file on your USB stick, if you use a USB stick with persistence.